lixixibj/lixixibj.github.io/_pages/about.md

 ======
 Following three principles: interpretability, computability, and stability, his current research aims to:

-* explore the role and use of deep learning in statistical time series models, and bridge the gap between both.
+* explore the role and the use of deep learning in statistical time series models, and bridge the gap between both.
-* design and develop statistical time series models that incorporate the components of deep learning, while still ensuring rigorous statistical properties.
+* design and develop statistical time series models with deep learning components, while still ensuring rigorous statistical properties.
-* develop computationally efficient statistical models for integer-valued time series analysis.
+* develop computationally efficient statistical models for integer-valued time series.

 Research Interests
 ======